george24601/george24601.github.io/_posts/2018-01-08-consul-ecs-dr-drills.md

 2. Verify that the new instance joins the existing cluster and reaches a stable state

+3. Verify that the new consul instance is at the correct version (to test the rolling upgrade case)

-3. Restart the stopped instance at 1), force remove it after it joins the new stable cluster.
+4. Restart the stopped instance at 1), force remove it after it joins the new stable cluster.
 Otherwise, force remove it.

 Drill 2: loss of quorum and complete outage